 Research shows that there is a strong correlation between where a user moves their mouse and where their attention lies on a webpage.
 Mouse move maps track where a user moves their mouse as they navigate a webpage, giving you a clear indication of where users are looking as they interact with your webpage.

-Scroll maps help you to visualise how visitors to your website scroll through your webpages.
+Scroll maps help you to visualize how visitors to your website scroll through your web pages.
 They do this by providing a graphical representation of how many visitors scrolled down to any point on the page.
 The hotter an area is, the more users are seeing it.
-This can help you to position your calls-to-action in a place where you know that they will be seen.
+This can help you to position your calls to action in a place where you know that they will be seen.

 Due to their nature, interaction heatmaps can only be used on interactive content such as websites and mobile apps.
 A different type of heatmap is required for non-interactive content.

-There are many types of content which aren’t interactive so can’t be analysed using interaction heatmaps.
-This includes packaging design, advertising, shopper marketing, social media and video content.
-This is where attention heatmaps really excel.
+There are many types of content that aren’t interactive so can’t be analyzed using interaction heatmaps.
+This includes packaging design, advertising, shopper marketing, social media, and video content.
+This is where attention heatmaps excel.

-There are two types of attention heatmap, which we will focus on for the rest of this section: eye tracking heatmaps and predictive attention heatmaps.
+There are two types of attention heatmaps: eye-tracking heatmaps and predictive attention heatmaps.

-Eye tracking heatmaps collect primary data to enable you to visualise how a sample audience views your content.
+Eye-tracking heatmaps collect primary data to enable you to visualize how a sample audience views your content.
 Eye movements and fixation durations are measured to build an accurate picture of how consumers see your content.

-Interactive heatmaps such as click maps, mouse move maps and scroll maps measure the type and amount of engagement with the webpage.
-To do this, they use tracking codes which record interactions between a user and a website for future analysis.
+Interactive heatmaps such as click maps, mouse move maps, and scroll maps measure the type and amount of engagement with the webpage.
+To do this, they use tracking codes that record interactions between a user and a website for future analysis.

 Attention heatmaps instead take into consideration how viewers look at content by tracking or predicting their eye movements as they view content.

-This data is then plotted in the form of an eye tracking heatmap, giving you a clear visualisation of consumers’ attentional processes.
+This data is then plotted in the form of an eye-tracking heatmap, giving you a clear visualization of consumers’ attentional processes.
 This can help you to identify the most and least interesting and engaging aspects of your content.

-Newer approaches to eye tracking utilise readily available webcams instead of specialist hardware and are therefore more cost effective.
-However, this comes with the trade-off of reduced accuracy.
+Newer approaches to eye tracking utilize readily available webcams instead of specialist hardware and are therefore more cost-effective.
+However, this comes with reduced accuracy.

-As eye tracking heatmaps reflect real user behaviour as a result of the complex decision-making processes that go on inside our brains and may differ from one person to another.
-For this reason, they may be considered to be an accurate research tool but they are sensitive to the selection, biases and preferences of the test audience.
+Eye-tracking heatmaps reflect authentic user behavior as a result of the complex decision-making processes that go on inside our brains.
+They may differ from one person to another.
+For this reason, they are considered to be an accurate research tool but they are sensitive to the selection, biases, and preferences of the test audience.

 Predictive attention heatmaps also measure saliency to determine attention but do so by making predictions of how a typical user will interact with content without requiring a live test audience.

-Predictive attention heatmaps can be based on an understanding of the biological processes in the human brain, a machine-learning approach analysing large datasets of eye tracking responses or a mixture of the two.
-Because of this approach, they can provide results which are representative of large audiences that would be impractical to source for individual tests.
-As a result, predictive attention heatmaps are not biased towards a small ground of test viewers.
+Predictive attention heatmaps can be based on an understanding of the biological processes in the human brain.
+A machine-learning approach analyzing large datasets of eye-tracking responses or a mixture of the two.
+Because of this approach, they can provide results that are representative of large audiences that would be impractical to source for individual tests.
+As a result, predictive attention heatmaps are not biased toward a small ground of test viewers.

 Heatmaps can be useful in almost any situation where you’re aiming to grasp a potential customer’s attention.
-This includes through websites, packaging, advertising and even in-store promotions.
+This includes websites, packaging, advertising, and even in-store promotions.

 Here are five examples of where heatmap data analytics are commonly used.

-One of the most popular uses for heatmap analytics is for optimising website design.
-The variety of heatmaps available, whether website interaction or website attention heatmaps, can be combined to give you a clear understanding of your customer’s journey, allowing you to optimise the path-to-purchase journey to increase your conversion rates.
+One of the most popular uses for heatmap analytics is for optimizing website design.
+The variety of heatmaps available, whether website interaction or website attention heatmaps, can be combined to give you a clear understanding of your customer’s journey, allowing you to optimize the path-to-purchase journey to increase your conversion rates.

 Heatmap analytics can also help you to increase your click-through rates on key promotions or landing pages through predictive analytics.
-A/B testing can be carried out to find the most effective design for a landing page, optimising the customer journey and increasing conversion rates.
+You can run A/B testing to identify the most effective design for a landing page, optimizing the customer journey and increasing conversion rates.

 Website heatmaps can also be used alongside other web analytics tools like Google Analytics for a more in-depth understanding of website performance.

-Packaging is the first thing that customers notice about a product, so it’s crucial that it has the right impact.
+Packaging is the first thing that customers notice about a product, so it’s crucial that your messaging lands.
 You can use a heatmap to assess the saliency of your packaging, ensuring that key messaging is seen first.
 This will help to improve brand recall and perception whilst increasing sales.

-Heatmaps analytics are a valuable tool for video marketing.
-Using heatmaps for video can help you to understand how your viewer’s attention changes through the video.
+Heatmaps analytics is a valuable tool for video marketing.
+Using heatmaps for videos can help you to understand how your viewer’s attention changes through the video.
 It can also help you to find the right place for your call to action, helping to increase your click-through and conversion rates.

-It’s no secret that brands and retailers spend a lot of money on in-store promotions, but it’s important that these are seen by the largest number of shoppers in order to be effective.
-Heatmap analytics enable in-store teams to validate the effectiveness of campaign materials and ensure the most effective placement.
+It’s no secret that brands and retailers spend a lot of money on in-store promotions, but these must be seen by the largest number of shoppers to be effective.
+Heatmap analytics enable in-store teams to validate the effectiveness of campaign materials and ensure the most effective positioning.

-Customer heatmaps can be used to assess customer behaviour within a shop in relation to key promotions.
+Customer heatmaps can be used to assess customer behavior within a shop about key promotions.
 Using heatmaps to enhance shopper experience can help to improve ROI on visual merchandising whilst saving time in comparison to traditional testing methods.

 It’s well-known that Gerald Zaltman, a professor at Harvard Business School, claims that 95% of purchasing decisions are made subconsciously.
 But how can you tap into that subconscious and make sure that it’s your products that are purchased?

-Predictive heatmap analytics can measure your share of attention on the shelf, helping you to maximise your brand exposure and give your products the best possible chance of winning the attention.
-With heat map marketing, you’ll gain intelligence on how your product design impacts on its performance, enabling you to make changes which increase sales.
+Predictive heatmap analytics can measure your share of attention on the shelf, helping you to maximize your brand exposure and give your products the best possible chance of winning attention.
+With heat map marketing, you’ll gain intelligence on how your product design impacts its performance, enabling you to make changes that increase sales.

-Heatmaps are often favoured for their easy-to-digest design.
+Heatmaps are often favored for their easy-to-digest design.
 However, they may appear quite complicated at first, especially if you’ve never seen a heatmap before.

 We’ll talk you through three tips to help you to understand heatmaps.

-It’s important to understand the colour palette when you’re looking at a heatmap.
-Typically, the most popular (hot) elements will be coloured red whilst the unpopular (cold) elements will be blue.
-However, some tools use different colour palettes so it’s important to check this so that you understand what you’re looking at.
+It’s important to understand the color palette when you’re looking at a heatmap.
+Typically, the most popular (hot) elements will be colored red whilst the less popular (cold) elements will be blue.
+However, some tools use different color palettes so it’s important to check this so that you understand what you’re looking at.

-Once you understand the colour palette of your heatmap, you’ll be able to see which areas are most popular and which are lacking in attention.
-If a call to action is lacking in attention, the chances are that it’s in the wrong place and may need to be moved to an area with higher attention for a better chance at a conversion.
+Once you understand the color palette of your heatmap, you’ll be able to see which areas are most popular and which are lacking in attention.
+If a call to action is lacking in attention you may need to move it to an area with higher attention for a better chance at a conversion.

-Heatmaps provide a valuable way to quickly visualise and digest a large amount of data.
-However, sometimes you need to move from colours into quantifiable metrics.
+Heatmaps provide a valuable way to quickly visualize and digest a large amount of data.
+However, sometimes you need to move from colors into quantifiable metrics.
 This is particularly useful when you’re comparing performance across multiple pieces of content.

 You can use the metrics behind heatmaps to provide insight into individual design elements and to calculate the share of attention on different design elements.

-There are three key metrics that we use for analysing attention heatmaps at Dragonfly AI.
+There are three key metrics that we use for analyzing attention heatmaps at Dragonfly AI.
 These are:

 - Probability of Perception (PoP)